Liberal Arts Level 3: Advanced Chapter Books

 The Story of My Life, Helen Keller

-Erin Moulton has a deep love for education and has been teaching in some capacity for over two decades.
+Dr. Erin Moulton has a deep love for education and has been teaching in some capacity for over two decades.
 She holds a PhD in Slavic linguistics from the University of Kansas and has also studied at Washington University in Saint Louis, Missouri, and in Saint Petersburg, Russia.
 In the past, she served as an instructor of Russian language, literature, and culture at University of Kansas.
-She works professionally as an editor and project manager in the field of international compliance and serves as youth communications liaison for the Orthodox Church in America Diocese of the Midwest and as board president of the Orthodox Christian Translation Society.
+She has worked professionally as an editor, copywriter, and project manager in the fields of international compliance and revenue operations.
+She also serves as youth communications liaison for the Orthodox Church in America Diocese of the Midwest and as board president of the Orthodox Christian Translation Society.
 Erin and her husband, Christian, are parishioners at Holy Trinity Church in Overland Park, Kansas, where she teaches church school and assists in creating a multiyear cycle of curriculum for the parish.
-Erin and Christian have four sons, all of whom she has educated at home over the past 13 years.
-E-mail: email@example.com
+Erin and Christian have four children, all of whom she has educated at home over the past 15 years. firstname.lastname@example.org

 High-Speed Internet Connection: You will also need access to high-speed internet, preferably accessible via Ethernet cable right into your computer.
 Using Wi-Fi may work, but will not guarantee you the optimal use of your bandwidth.
 The faster your internet, the better.
 We recommend using a connection with a download/upload speed of 5/1 Mbps or better.
 You can test your Internet connection here.